fmartinelli/ImportLeague-Santex/README.md

 ### Build & Run

-Before build: replace the word "token" at the environment variable assignment line ("FootballServiceApiKey=token") with your football-data api token.
-You will find this line at "\<repository>\ImportLeague\docker-compose.override.yml".

 On Visual Studio with Docker Desktop installed:
  - Setup Docker Compose as default startup project
  - Run